 POLI 341 Constitutional Law: Institutional Powers

 An examination of the constitutional evolution of the doctrines of judicial power, federalism and separation of powers with emphasis on the historical circumstances in which the developments took place, and the impact of the judicial decisions on the U.S. social, economic and political systems.
-Prerequisite: POLI 130 and sophomore standing.
+Prerequisites: POLI 130 and sophomore standing.
 Fall semester, alternate years.

 POLI 342 Constitutional Law: Civil Rights/Liberties